What Do the Best Video Game Developers of 2018 Have in Common?

 Global teams use Helix Core to manage code and non-code assets during the development of their highly sophisticated (and, of course, delightfully playable) games.
 We’re proud that 16 of the 22 best video games of 2018 were built using Helix Core.

-Why Do the Best Video Game Developers of 2018 Use Helix Core?
+Why the Best Video Game Developers Use Helix Core

 Helix Core’s ability to scale is essential for growing teams to work seamlessly.
 Integration capabilities prevent delays by accelerating automation.
 This lets teams use popular off-the-shelf tools like Jenkins, as well as their own build tooling and processes.